-Sticky, chewy, salty, and sweet; all can be used to describe taffy.
+Sticky, chewy, salty, and sweet; all can be used to describe this Homemade Laffy Taffy.
 Little pieces of chewy delight individually wrapped in wax paper.

 - 2 1/2 cups sugar